 • Membership/share cost for tie-in to an existing pipeline

-• Troughs, tanks, hydrants in the yard, livestock pens or barns
+• Troughs, tanks, hydrants in the yard, livestock pens, or barns

 • On-farm water distribution systems